adrianblynch/react-todo/readme.md

 ## Notes

 I have skipped all the building steps, no npm, no webpack, just React, ReactDOM, Redux and Babel in the browser.
+All loaded via [https://cdnjs.com/](cdnjs.com).
+All being the latest versions except for babel-core which remains at 5 due to the packaging needed from 6 onwards.

 Components are simple objects: